k9mail/k9mail.app/documentation/accounts/providerSettings.md

 # Common Provider Settings

-This page provides common settings usable K-9 for the major e-mail providers:
+This page provides common settings usable in K-9 for the major e-mail providers:

 ## AOL Mail